Network filesystems

 There are different major versions and therefore incompatibilities.
 Having everywhere the same version obviously is a good idea.

-For Gentoo Linux check also the nfs useflags and the nfs useflags indicating the nfs version.
+For Gentoo Linux check also the nfs useflags indicating the nfs version.

 Finally, check if your number assignments for user and group names are consistent between the computers. cat /etc/passwd and cat /etc/group